Study with us

 Expected duration: 4 years

 The BHSc program requires the completion of 120 credit hours of required and elective coursework.
-There is the option to complete a Biomedical Sciences concentration.

 Sample course offerings